Isa-Ismail/SRE/README.md

 user must submit a formal request to the administrator for a password change together with the required documentation.
 Alternatively, an OTP will be provided to his/her phone number.
 Purpose: Login without any problem, can choose password whenever user wants to do.
-Software Requirements Specification for Website of Department of ICT Page 5
 ### 3.3 View/ change profile details and other confidential information
 The user can access or modify parts of his or her personal information, including email id, contact information, and address information.
 The profile will include the student's name,